 Why are you selling items that are not locally grown or produced?

-In our last customer survey, many of you asked for fruits, nuts, and other items that are not locally grown or are tough to find.
+In a customer survey, many asked for fruits, nuts, and other items that are not locally grown or are tough to find.
 We have been told by the national network locallygrown.net that as long as the majority of our items are locally produced we can balance out our Market to provide more variety and customer convenience.
 This includes some international selections as well.
 That’s why you are now able to buy dried fruits, nuts, legumes, and even huge sea scallops for your culinary pleasure, among other things!
 We respect a customer’s decision to decline on purchasing international products if they are intent on purchasing only from the USA.
 Point of origin is designated for all international items as well as those made in USA.

 Back to the top